girgismicheal/2D-Feature-Tracking-using-Camera/README.md

-# Sensor-Fusion-Udacity-Nanodegree

-## 2D Feature Tracking Project
+# 2D Feature Tracking Project

 ### Task 1: The Data Buffer
 As adding new images for infinity doesn't a memory friendly, so we build fixed size buffer with a ring iterator.